Click here for the home page

 Unlike other peoples of the ancient world, the Romans were never very interested in knowledge for its own sake.
 The Phoenicians and Greeks, for instance, sent explorers into the Indian and Atlantic Oceans (Hanno, Pytheas and Eudoxus), but under the Romans exploration all but ceased.
 There was no Roman equivalent of Marco Polo to travel beyond the imperial frontier and tell us about the Africans, Indians, or the nomads of the Russian steppe; legions marched into Scotland, but the only thing that interested them about the Picts was how to kill them.
 If they needed specialized knowledge, like medicine, they preferred buying a slave who knew it over learning it themselves; consequently many physicians in Rome were Greek slaves.
 Nor was there much political or social discussion; political discussion would have looked like treason to the emperor, and social or economic discussion would have threatened the rich.
 As H. G. Wells put it, "The incuriousness of the Roman rich and the Roman rulers was more massive and monumental even than their architecture."(27)

-The Romans had little scientific curiosity, but by putting the findings of Greek science to practical use, they became masters in engineering, applied medicine, and public health.
-They pioneered in public health service and developed the extensive practice of hydrotherapy--the use of mineral baths for healing.
+The Romans had little scientific curiosity, but by putting the findings of Greek science to practical use, they excelled in engineering, applied medicine, and public health.
+An example of the latter was how they developed the extensive practice of hydrotherapy--the use of mineral baths for healing.
 Beginning in the early Empire, doctors were employed in infirmaries where soldiers, officials, and the poor could obtain free medical care.
 Great aqueducts and admirable drainage systems also show Roman concern for public health.

 Characteristic of their utilitarian approach to science was the Romans' predilection for amassing immense encyclopedias.
 The most important of these was the Natural History compiled by Pliny the Elder (A.D.
 23-79), an enthusiastic collector of all kinds of scientific odds and ends.
 In writing his massive work, Pliny is reputed to have read more than 2,000 books.
 The result is an intriguing mixture of fact and fable thrown together with scarcely any method of classification.
 Nevertheless, it was the most widely read work on science during the Empire and the early Middle Ages.